-The Cardboard Kayak Project is a joint effort between Edgecombe Community College and Edgecombe Early College High School to provide a vehicle for learning and character development.
+The Cardboard Kayak Project was a joint effort between Edgecombe Community College and Edgecombe Early College High School to provide a vehicle for learning and character development.
 Five teams, representing each of the grade levels in the Early College, designed, built, tested, and raced a small watercraft during the 2010 – 2011 school year.

-While the rules of the contest allow certain adhesives, sealants, and tapes, the structure of the boats were constructed entirely of corrugated cardboard.
+While the rules of the contest allowed certain adhesives, sealants, and tapes, the structure of the boats were constructed entirely of corrugated cardboard.
 The boats were judged on the basis of the engineering/design aspects, artistic merit, and performance during a regatta in April 2011.

-- Business Team responsibilities include:
+- Business Team responsibilities included:

 - Distribution and monitoring allotted materials to the Build Teams

 - Assisting with the Design Presentation and Performance Competition events

 - Promoting the Performance Competition event and associated activities